bkonicek/pc-part-checker/README.md

 - `APPRISE_CONFIG_STRING` - Notification definition (useful for testing or if you don't want to manage config files)
 - `APPRISE_CONFIG_URL` - Path or URL to config file for apprise notifications (e.g. if using apprise-api)

+To test it out, run `docker-compose up -d`.
+If you're running it for the first time you will need to run `docker exec -it apprise chown www-data:www-data /config` and then access the Web UI via http://localhost:8000/cfg/apprise to create a notification config (see the [Apprise docs](https://github.com/caronc/apprise/wiki) for examples)

+Once you have the config, you can simulate a price drop by running `python test/pricechange.py`.
+On the next check interval you should receive a notification about a price change.
+You can do `docker logs -f price_check` to watch it happening in real-time.

 ## TODO
 - [x] Pull each item and its price per category I'm interested in from the table
 - [x] Add most recent price to a db table